goessner/ctrling/docs/index.md

 ### 4.3 Color

-The `col` section provides a user interface to assign a RGB color to an object property.
+The `col` section provides a user interface to assign a RGB color in HEX-notation to an object property.
 ```json
 <ctrl-ing ref="col">
   [ {"sec":"hdr","text":"Color"},